Singleton Mills homepage > Different types of mills > How water-powered mills work

 The grinding Millstones were in pairs and each millstone weighed up to one tonne.
 Grain (usually wheat, barley or corn) was fed into the pair of Millstones through a hole in the top stone.
 The bottom Millstone was fixed to the floor, while the other Millstone rotated to grind the grain.
 Flour was collected and stored in bags.

-In the earliest years of the New South Wales colony, cheaper gritstone Millstones such as Derbyshire Greys were used in our mills.
-Examples include the two millstones from the Singleton Mills at Kurrajong, that are now on display in Memorial Park at Kurrajong.
-These millstones were cut from a single piece of coarse quartz-like sandstone that was quarried in the Peak District of Derbyshire, UK.
+In the earliest years of the New South Wales colony, cheaper gritstone millstones, such as Derbyshire Greys (or Derbyshire Grays) were used in many of our mills.
+These millstones were cut from a single piece of coarse, hard, quartz-like sandstone, called Millstone Grit, that was quarried in the Peak District of Derbyshire, UK.

-Above: detail of a Derbyshire Grey Millstone from the Singleton watermill at Kurrajong NSW.
+Above: detail of one of the extremely rare Calcarenite Limestone milllstones from the Singleton watermills at Kurrajong, NSW.
 Photograph by Anne Dollin, 2023.

 Soon, however, demand grew for the white flour that could be produced using expensive French Burr Stones.
-Newspaper advertisements show that they were in use in a Singleton mill at Kurrajong by 1824 and in two Singleton mills at Wisemans Ferry by 1841.
+Newspaper advertisements show that they were in use in at least one Singleton mill at Kurrajong by 1824 and in two Singleton mills at Wisemans Ferry by 1841.
 French Burr Stones were constructed from segments of quartz stone that were bound together with steel bands.
-This special stone was mainly quarried near La Ferte sous Jouarre, northern France, and could produce particularly good white flour.
+This special stone was mainly quarried near La Ferté-sous-Jouarre in northern France, and could produce particularly good white flour.

 Above: A French Burr Stone, proudly displayed by M. Joseph Markey at the Steenmeulen Windmill in France in 2012.
 Photograph by Les Dollin.